newrelic/nri-docker/README.md

 Updating from `cgroupsV1` to `cgroupsV2` should be transparent to the users, without noticing any difference between the metrics in both versions.

-**Note:** Until further notice, some new metrics that comes with `cgroupsV2` may not yet be implemented.
+**Note:** Until further notice, some new metrics that come with `cgroupsV2` may not yet be implemented.

 ## Building